mitsuhiko/lucumr/2014/10/16/on-error-handling.rst

 In some other languages like C the errors typically are an in-band signal that indicates that something went wrong and an some state elsewhere that you can query to figure out what happened.
-This is by far the worst because it requires that something holds state for you but it's reasonable flexible.
+This is by far the worst because it requires that something holds state for you but it's reasonably flexible.

 The Python interpreter for instance has a thread local variable that contains the "interpreter state" which holds a reference to the last